 74. WFP will partner with the school meals programme, the Ministry of Gender, Children and Social Protection, the Ministry of Food and Agriculture, NAFCO, the Public Procurement Authority, the Ministry of Planning and the National Development Planning Commission.

 The partnership with the Ministry of Health will revise the national nutrition policy and relevant legislation.
 WFP will help to gather evidence for enhanced nutrition-sensitive and gender-responsive social protection in partnership with the Ministry of Gender, Children and Social Protection, the Ghana Health Service and UNICEF.
 The partnership with the Ghana AIDS Commission will advocate for HIV-sensitive social protection and nutrition support for people living with HIV; collaboration with the school meals programme and the Ministry of Gender, Children and Social Protection will lead to the development of relevant legislation with the support of the Brazil centre of excellence.
-On the basis of various studies this activity will include advocacy for increased government investment and community involvement, using the findings from a cost benefit analysis of the school meals programme planned for 2018 with the support of the Mastercard Foundation.
+On the basis of various studies36 this activity will include advocacy for increased government investment and community involvement, using the findings from a cost benefit analysis of the school meals programme planned for 2018 with the support of the Mastercard Foundation.

-3.3 Transition and Exit Strategies
+3.3 Transition and Exit Strategiesexit strategies

-- 75. Gradual exit from direct operational support began with the hand-over of the school meals programme to the Government in December 2016.
+- 75. Gradual exit from direct operational support began with the hand-overhandover of the school meals programme to the Government in December 2016.
 Food assistance for assets was phased out in 2017; take-home ration support for girls' education and nutritional support for people living with HIV will be discontinued at the end of 2018.
-WFP is increasing technical and capacity strengthening support for local and national institutions. - 76.
+WFP is increasing technical and capacity strengthening support for local and national institutions.
+Specific attention will be paid to the strengthening of policies, strategies and legislation that support the removal of barriers to gender equality and improve women's empowerment.
+All partnership and handover agreements will include annexes to ensure that gender considerations are addressed. - 76.
 Transfers for the prevention of stunting will continue under the CSP but will shift to targeted distributions for the poorest and most vulnerable households under the LEAP programme in Ashanti and Northern regions, consistent with Ghana's status as a middle-income country. - 77.
 The exit strategy depends on enhancing private-sector capacity and willingness to produce and market nutritious, affordable and safe foods; building awareness and demand for nutritious foods through social and behaviour change communication; using market-based approaches to enhancing nutrition among populations who can afford a nutritious diet; and progress towards gender equality.
 Direct nutrition support for vulnerable populations who cannot afford a nutritious diet will continue until social protection programmes such as LEAP can respond to their nutritional needs.
 WFP's public-private partnership strategy rests on investment by food processors in improved food safety and quality and the establishment of supply chains in intervention areas.
 The public sector, mainly the Ghana Health Service, will provide the relevant social and behaviour change communication. - 78.
 WFP aims to exit from direct nutrition support by 2030.

-&lt;sup>36 The 2016 Cost of Hunger in Ghana; the 2017 Fill the Nutrient Gap update; the 2015 Systems approach for better education results (SABER); the UNICEF/WFP 2016 Operational Assessment of School Feeding; and the WFP 2017 Nutrition Survey of School Feeding.
+36 The 2016 Cost of Hunger in Ghana; the 2017 Fill the Nutrient Gap update; the 2015 Systems approach for better education results (SABER); the UNICEF/WFP 2016 Operational Assessment of School Feeding; and the WFP 2017 Nutrition Survey of School Feeding.